 WELD107W GMAW / FCAW Theory

-This course is designed to cover the theory behind Gas Metal Arc Welding (GMAW) (sometimes referred to by its subtypes metal inert gas (MIG) welding) and Flux Core Arc Welding (FCAW) processes, safe practices, power sources, wire selection and gases used, as well as the proper applications used on carbon steel.
+This course is designed to cover the fundamental theory associated with the Gas Metal Arc Welding (GMAW) (sometimes referred to by its subtypes metal inert gas (MIG) welding) and Flux Core Arc Welding (FCAW) processes, safe practices, power sources, wire and gas selection, as well as the proper applications used on carbon steel.

 WELD108W GMAW / FCAW Lab

-This lab course provides students with the theory and techniques needed to properly set up and use Gas Metal Arc Welding (sometimes referred to by its subtypes metal inert gas (MIG) welding) and Flux Core Arc Welding (FCAW) equipment safely.
-Students will weld common joints found in today’s welding industry using solid and flux core wire.
-Students will receive instruction on wire selection and consumables used in these processes.
-Safety hazards and safety practices are emphasized.
+This lab course provides practical application of the theory and techniques needed to properly set up and use Gas Metal Arc Welding (sometimes referred to by its subtypes metal inert gas (MIG) welding) and Flux Core Arc Welding (FCAW) equipment safely.
+Students will weld common joints found in today’s welding industry using solid and flux cored wire.
+Students will receive instruction on wire and gas selection and consumables used in these processes.
+Safety hazards and safe practices are emphasized.

 WELD110W Math for Welders

-This course covers basic mathematical concepts including the use of a calculator.
+This course covers basic mathematical concepts as they apply to welding and basic layout.
 It is designed to improve the student’s analytical thinking skills by demonstrating how problems are solved and by encouraging students to verbalize their problem solving strategies.
-Topics covered are whole numbers, fractions, decimals, percentages, and SI metric system.
+Topics covered are whole numbers, fractions, decimals, percentages, and the SI metric system.

 WELD113W FCAW Certification

-This Flux Core Arc Welding (FCAW) Certification course is designed to provide students with the specific skills necessary to successfully complete the American Welding Society (AWS) D1.1 Unlimited Thickness Structural Steel Test using 0.045 inch diameter wire in the Vertical-Up and Overhead Positions.
-Safety hazards and safety practices are emphasized.
+The Flux Core Arc Welding (FCAW) Certification course is designed to provide students with the specific skills necessary to successfully obtain the American Welding Society (AWS) D1.5 Unlimited Thickness Structural Steel Certification using 0.045 inch diameter wire in the Vertical-Up and Overhead Positions.
+Safety hazards and safe practices are emphasized.